Aevoreth/abc-music-manager/docs/user/plugindata.md

 ## What it is

-The file is **Lua table source** (UTF-8 text), not JSON.
-The Songbook plugin loads it from each account's PluginData folder.
+The file is a **Lua table source** (UTF-8 text) text file stored under `<LOTRO>\PluginData\<AccountName>\AllServers\SongbookData.plugindata`.
+The Songbook plugin loads it when the plugin is loaded in-game.
+It is the library that is used by the plugin in order to sync and play music in game.
+All versions of Songbook are supported.

 The app builds the file from your indexed library and configured paths.